zak-al/Psi/Readme.md

 - A built-in dark theme, and some other themes
 - Adaptive image width
 - Build entire snippets from string instead of line-by-line.
-- PSnippet highlighting: possibility to highlight some code regions, e.g. by making the background lighter or darker.
+- Snippet highlighting: possibility to highlight some code regions, e.g. by making the background lighter or darker.